lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 Reports the updates of the threshold limits by the governance.
 See [Sanity checks the oracles reports by configurable values][4] section above for details.

-    event QuorumCallbackSet(address callback);
+    event BeaconReportReceiverSet(address callback);

-Reports the updates of the quorum callback, [Callback function to be invoked on report pushes][5].
+Reports the updates of the beacon report receiver, [Receiver function to be invoked on report pushes][5].

+    event ContractVersionSet(uint256 version);

+Reports the initialization of the new version of the contract.
+This second version will be 1.

 It can be reasonably argued that these events and getters belong to Lido app rather than an oracle app.
 We would agree to that in a vacuum, but the reality of the situation is that the ecosystem needs these events and getters to build upon, and we're not upgrading the core contract anytime soon.
 So we're taking a workaround and putting some code that best belongs elsewhere in the oracle.

-## Add getters for accessing the current state details.

-In addition to the getters listed in sections above, the following functions provide public access to the current reporting state.

-    function getCurrentOraclesReportStatus() public view returns(uint256)

-    function getCurrentReportKindsSize() public view returns(uint256)

-    function getCurrentReportKind(uint256 index)
-        public view
-        returns(
-            uint128 beaconBalance,
-            uint128 beaconValidators,
-            uint256 count
-        )

-## Other changes.
+## Initialization.

 Public function `initialize` was removed from v2 because it is not needed once the contract is initialized for the first time, that happened in v1.
+Instead we added `initialize_v2` function that initializes newly added variables, updates the contract version to 1.

+    function initialize_v2(
+        uint256 _allowedBeaconBalanceAnnualRelativeIncrease,
+        uint256 _allowedBeaconBalanceRelativeDecrease
+    );

+And the following accessor may be used to check the current version of data initialization.

+    function getVersion() external view returns (uint256);

+## SafeMath library.

+Using SafeMath library were removed where it could be easily proved that no value overflow or underflow may happen to save gas.

+In other cases, especially in dealing with externally provided data (public function arguments), SafeMath were still used.

 [1]: https://en.wikipedia.org/wiki/Annual_percentage_rate
 [2]: https://lido.fi/faq
 [3]: #add-calculation-of-staker-rewards-apr
 [4]: #sanity-checks-the-oracles-reports-by-configurable-values
-[5]: #callback-function-to-be-invoked-on-report-pushes
+[5]: #receiver-function-to-be-invoked-on-report-pushes